 Existing floor or wall-mounted speakers could obviously be used as-is, but if you physically attach them to the piano, they're always in the right place and the vibrations fed back to your fingertips seem to give a richer playing experience.

-room when placed either side of the stand, but they needed raising off
+of knee room when placed either side of the stand, but they

-the speakers are just hung over the top horizontal bar - this
+stand as the speakers are just hung over the top horizontal bar

 If you don't want to screw brackets to your speakers, you could try larger brackets over the bottom horizontal bar to act as platforms for the speakers.